+a.
+High Explosive NELAs.
 Verification requirements of this section are not necessary for NELA configurations for which physical dimensions preclude substitution of a live pit.

-- (1) High-Fidelity Dummy Pit Verification Requirements. - (a) Before assembly into a High Explosive NELA, the pit must be verified by radiation detection means to verify the absence of radioactive material.
-If radiation is detected, the pit must be assayed by using gamma spectrometry/multi-channel analyzer to verify the absence of fissile material.
+- (1) High-Fidelity Dummy Pit Verification Requirements. - (a) Before assembly into a high explosive NELA, the high-fidelity dummy pit must be examined by radiation detection means to verify the absence of radioactive material.
+If radiation is detected, the pit must be assayed using gamma spectrometry to verify the absence of fissile material.
 This verification must be either performed or observed by a two-person concept team. - (b) After dummy pit verification, the pit must be controlled until the pit is assembled into the basic NELA configuration.
-This control must be achieved by a two-person concept team or a dual-lock or other NESSG-evaluated security system. - (c) An auditable record of radiation detection verification of the high-fidelity dummy pit must be available. - (2) Main Charge High Explosive Introduction Sequence.

-The high-fidelity dummy pit verification must be accomplished before introduction of the main charge HE and dummy pit into the same immediate assembly area of the High Explosive NELA.
+This control must be achieved by a two-person concept team, a dual-lock, or other Nuclear Explosive Safety Study Group (NESSG)-evaluated security system. - (c) An auditable record of radiation detection verification of the high-fidelity dummy pit must be available. - (2) Main Charge High Explosive Introduction Sequence.
+The high-fidelity dummy pit verification must be accomplished before introduction of the main charge HE and dummy pit into the same immediate assembly area of the high explosive NELA. - b.
+Inert-with-Live-Pit NELAs.
+A two-person concept team is required to perform all assembly and disassembly operations on Inert-with-Live-Pit NELAs. - (1) Mock High Explosive Verification Requirements. - (a) All mock HE used in place of live main charge HE must be nondetonable and must be clear or colored pink.
+Clear mock HE refers to LEXAN or a similar inert substance and does not require chemical verification.

-b.
-Inert-with-Live-Pit Nuclear Explosive-Like Assemblies.

-Inert-with-Live-Pit NELAs and High Explosive NELAs must not be assembled or disassembled in close proximity where components may be interchanged.

-- (1) Mock High Explosive Verification Requirements. - (a) All mock HE used in place of live main charge HE must be nondetonable and must be clear or colored pink.
 Where possible, preference must be given to noncombustible formulations.
-Live main charge HE must not be colored pink. - (b) Pink mock HE used in place of live main charge HE must be chemically verified before assembling the NELA.
-Clear mock HE

-- refers to LEXAN or similar inert substance and does not require chemical verification. - (c) An auditable record of chemical verification of the mock HE must be available.

-(2) Mock High Explosive Two-Person Concept Verification Requirements.
+Live main charge HE must not be colored pink. - (b) Each pink mock HE main charge used in place of live main charge HE must be chemically verified before assembling the NELA. - (c) An auditable record of chemical verification of the mock HE must be available. - (2) Mock High Explosive Two-Person Concept Verification Requirements. - (a) In addition to the mock HE verification requirements, another chemical verification of each pink mock HE main charge used in place of live main charge HE must be accomplished before assembly into an Inert-with-Live-Pit NELA.
+This verification must be either performed or observed by a two-person concept team.

-- (a) In addition to the mock HE verification requirements, another chemical verification of all mock HE used in place of live main charge HE must be accomplished before assembly into an Inertwith-Live-Pit NELA.
-This verification must be either performed or observed by a two-person concept team. - (b) After the mock HE two-person concept verification, the mock HE must be controlled until the mock HE is assembled into the basic NELA configuration.
-This control must be achieved by a two-person concept team or a dual-lock or other NESSG-evaluated security system. - (c) An auditable record of two-person concept chemical verification of the mock HE must be available.

-(1) Live Pit Introduction Sequence.

-The mock HE verifications required by paragraphs 4b(1) and 4b(2) must be accomplished before introduction of the live pit and mock HE into the same immediate assembly area of the Inert-with-Live-Pit NELA.
+- (b) After the mock HE two-person concept verification, the mock HE must be controlled until the mock HE is assembled into the basic NELA configuration.
+This control must be achieved by a twoperson concept team, a dual-lock, or other NESSG-evaluated security system. - (c) An auditable record of two-person concept chemical verification of the mock HE must be available. - (3) Live Pit Introduction Sequence.
+The mock HE verifications required by paragraphs 3.b.(1) and 3.b.(2) must be accomplished before introduction of the live pit and mock HE into the same immediate assembly area of the Inert-with-Live-Pit NELA. - c.
+Inert NELAs.

-c.
-Inert Nuclear Explosive-Like Assemblies.

 Repetition of verification requirements of this section is not necessary for repeated disassembly and reassembly training operations provided the mock HE and high-fidelity dummy pit remain in a training area where main charge HE and live pits are not authorized.